Evref-BL/.github/profile/readme.md

 # Evref - Berger-Levrault

-This organization contains public project developed by the [Berger-Levrault](https://www.berger-levrault.com/) with the Evref team of [Inria](https://www.inria.fr)
+This organization hosts public projects developed by the [Berger-Levrault](https://www.berger-levrault.com/) company and the Evref team of [Inria](https://www.inria.fr), as part of their joint project team collaboration.